zouharvi/uds-snlp-tutorial/machine-translation/main.md

 > - Yes: $A_{s,t}(x|y) = \frac{T(x|y)}{\sum_{u \in s} T(u|y)}$
 > - If we start from $A^1$, then compute $T^1$ and then $A^2$, will $A^1 = A^2$?
 > - No, in most cases.
-> - Main idea behind IBM Model 1: change "views" e.g. 5 times.
+> - Main idea behind Expectation-Maximization: change "views" e.g. 5 times.
 > - Start with $A^0_{s,t}(x|y) = \frac{1}{|s|}$ (uniform distribution)

 # IBM Model 1 Code